VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/Tutorials/extending-domain-models.md

     }
 ```

-## How API Understands and Deserializes Derived Domain Types
+## How API understands and deserializes derived domain types

 Up to now, we talked about extending domain types and persistent layers.
 In some cases, however, this is not enough.
 This is especially true when your domain types are used as DTOs (Data Transfer Objects) in public API contracts and can be leveraged as a result or parameter in the API endpoints.